expo/expo-github-action/continuous-deploy-fingerprint/README.md

 ### Prerequisites

-- Project must have expo-updates and EAS Update set up.
+- Must have expo-updates set up with a `fingerprint` runtime version policy.
+- Must be configured for EAS Update.
 - Must have run the builds at least once manually in order to configure credentials.
 This can be done by running `eas build --profile <profile> --platform <platform>` for each profile and platform you have set up for this action.

 ### Configuration options